JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 distributionUrl=https\://services.gradle.org/distributions/gradle-4.10.2-all.zip
 ```

 We need to refresh Gradle Project settings to apply those changes.
-You may either click on the `Sync Now` link or
+Click on the `Sync Now` link or
-use the *Gradle* tool window and use the refresh action from the context menu.
+use the *Gradle* tool window and use the refresh action from the context menu on the root Gradle project.

-At that point, we shall be able to compile and run the project.
+At that point, we should be able to compile and run the project.
 Let's click on the `App` run configuration
 to have our project running either on a real Android Device or on the emulator.

 ![Start the Application]({{ url_for('tutorial_img', filename='native/mpp-ios-android/studio-start-app.png') }})
-We shall see the Application running in the Android emulator:
+We will see the Application running in the Android emulator:

 ![Emulator App]({{ url_for('tutorial_img', filename='native/mpp-ios-android/android-emulator-hello-app.png') }}){: width="30%"}